1985 MOVE bombing: Incident

 The fire killed 11 of the people in the house, six adults and five children: John Africa, Rhonda Africa, Theresa Africa, Frank Africa, Conrad Africa, Tree Africa, Delisha Africa, Netta Africa, Little Phil Africa, Tomaso Africa, and Raymond Africa.
-61 neighboring homes were destroyed by the fire, leaving 250 people unhoused.
+Sixty-one neighboring houses were destroyed by the fire, leaving 250 people homeless.

 Aftermath

-Mayor Goode appointed an investigative commission called the Philadelphia Special Investigation Commission (PSIC, aka MOVE Commission), chaired by William H. Brown, III.
+Mayor Goode appointed an investigative commission called the Philadelphia Special Investigation Commission (PSIC, which became known as the MOVE Commission), chaired by William H. Brown, III.
 Commissioner Sambor resigned in November 1985; in a speech the following year, he said that he was made a "surrogate" by Goode.

-In 1986, Philadelphia artists Ellen Powell Tiberino and her artist-husband Joseph created a seven-foot relief sculpture depicting their interpretation of the bombing.
-Titled “The MOVE Confrontation,” it depicted people engulfed in flames, Mayor W. Wilson Goode, a Death mask and horrified spectators.
+In 1986, Ellen Powell Tiberino and her husband Joseph created a seven-foot relief sculpture called The MOVE Confrontation as their interpretation of the bombing.
+It depicted people engulfed in flames, Mayor W. Wilson Goode, a death mask and horrified spectators.
 It created controversy in the city and produced headlines across the country.
-In 1985, Philadelphia was given the nickname "The City that Bombed Itself".

 The MOVE Commission issued its report on March 6, 1986.
 The report denounced the actions of the city government, stating that dropping a bomb on an occupied row house was unconscionable.
 Following the release of the report, Goode made a formal public apology.
 No one from the city government was criminally charged in the attack.
 The only surviving adult MOVE member, Ramona Africa, refused to testify in court and was charged and convicted on charges of riot and conspiracy; she served seven years in prison.

-Three lawsuits were filed against the city of Philadelphia including Louise James, administrator of the estate of Frank James in 1994; Ramona Africa in 1996; and Alfonso Leaphart, administrator of the estate of Vincent Leaphart.